-Affordable Housing activities that are not funded with RDA or CDBG Public Services or Administration funds are funded at \$347,576 and comprise 44% of the allocated CDBG funds.
+Affordable Housing activities that are not funded with RDA or CDBG Public Services or Administration funds are funded at \$348,883 and comprise 44% of the allocated CDBG funds.
 Such activities include Code Enforcement, Homeowner Housing Rehabilitation, and Multifamily Housing Rehabilitation.

-- ➤ Code Enforcement (\$147,576).
-In 2012-13, Council approved funding at a fixed 20% of the annual grant for a newly designed Code Enforcement program, although the need for the program could easily exceed the entire CDBG entitlement grant.
-The City had been without any code enforcement efforts for three years due to severe budgetary constraints, and the need was approaching crisis levels in certain lower income areas. - All Housing and Infrastructure activities were funded specifically to augment the work of Code Enforcement.
+- ➤ Code Enforcement (\$148,883).
+In 2012-13, Council approved funding at a fixed 20% of the annual grant for a newly designed Code Enforcement program, with the number of households served increasing or decreasing in proportion to the amount funded each year.
+The need for Code Enforcement in lower income areas could easily exceed the entire CDBG entitlement grant.
+The City had been without any code enforcement efforts for three years due to severe budgetary constraints, and the need was approaching crisis levels in certain lower income areas.
+An initial cost per case was established in the first year, so that if CDBG funding is increased or decreased each year, the goals follow proportionately. - All Housing and Infrastructure activities were funded specifically to augment the work of Code Enforcement.
 These activities will help support Code Enforcement efforts to eliminate blighted conditions and arrest the decline of selected lower income areas.
 Such supportive efforts include Tenant/Landlord Counseling, Fair Housing Counseling, Housing Rehabilitation for Homeowners, Rental Housing Rehabilitation, and Roadway and Ramps in lower income areas. - ➤ Single Family Housing Rehabilitation (\$100,000).
 Delivered by the Contra Costa County Department of Conservation, this program will provide housing rehabilitation loans to lower income homeowners residing in identified lower income areas. - ➤ Multifamily Housing Rehabilitation (\$100,000).
 This program is delivered by the Contra Costa Housing Authority, and will rehabilitate multifamily housing in lower income areas.
 Housing units will be rent restricted for 20 years to retain the affordable housing stock.